Aran0713/hiring-backend-assessment/README.md

 - Open up the sql code in src/Car_details.sql.
 Must change up the (host, user, password, database) in src/connectingDatabase.js to the parameters set on the database you are using.
 Pull up table.
 Type npm start in terminal.

 Other Notes:
-- All files can be found in branch master.
+- All files can be found in master branch.
 - I wrote the code using Javascript, I would be able write the code in typescript if needed.
 - It took me a longer time than expected to complete the assessment, I also had multiple assignements and papers due this week.
 My apologize if this caused any inconvience.
 - The API works from the files I have added and changing package.json